|Movie Title/Year and Brief Scene Description|

 However, because his severed hand kept taunting him, he placed a bucket over it and weighed it down with books - the top-most book was A Farewell to Arms!, but it escaped and re-attacked, giving him the finger.
 So he blasted it with a shotgun and thought he had killed it for good: "Got ya, didn't I, ya little sucker!" - yet it sprayed him with a torrent of blood.

-The film's basic plot was that a bullied and tormented West Andover Military Academy cadet, orphaned Stanley Coopersmith (Clint Howard), exacted revenge.
-He found an ancient Latin tome in a secret walled-off chamber of the chapel's basement when he was ordered to clean it as punishment.
-The book had a jewel encrusted pentagram emblem on its cover.
+Stanley found an ancient Latin tome (Esteban's diary or magic book?) in a secret walled-off chamber of the chapel's basement when he was ordered to clean it as punishment.
+The book of Black Mass rituals was marked with a jewel encrusted pentagram emblem on the cover.
+He experienced frightening nightmares of being grabbed by an arm, and being confronted by Esteban himself.

-In a scary scene, the school's secretary Miss Friedemeyer (Lynn Hancock) finished taking a shower - when she opened her bathroom door, a herd of evil carnivorous pigs attacked, mauled and devoured her, as she fell backwards into her tub.
+In a scary scene, the school's secretary Miss Friedemeyer (Lynn Hancock) finished taking a shower - when she opened her bathroom door, a herd of evil carnivorous black pigs attacked, mauled and devoured her (and pulled off bits of her flesh), as she fell backwards into her tub.

 The Execution of Mary Queen of Scots (1895) (aka The Execution of Mary Stuart)